Firework science

 Photo: A 4th July firework celebration in San Diego.

-Photo by Scott Taylor courtesy of US Navy.
+Photo by Scott Taylor courtesy of US Navy and Wikimedia Commons.

 Fireworks give joy and pleasure to many millions of people every